About Islamist Watch

 A Project of the Middle East Forum

-Perhaps most alarming is how the Islamists currently dominate the Muslim political scene in every Western society, without exception.
-They control the mosques, publish the weeklies, host the Internet sites, run the schools, write the op-eds, appear on talk shows, engage in ecumenical activities, and enjoy access to politicians.
+Islamists currently dominate the Muslim political scene in every Western society.
+They control most of the mosques, publish the weeklies, host the Internet sites, run the schools, write the op-eds, appear on talk shows, engage in ecumenical activities, and enjoy unfettered access to politicians.

 Resisting Lawful Islamism

-The fight against invidious Islamism has two components.
-The first is to widen the "war on terror" from violent enemies to political enemies.
-The war needs to be understood to involve scholarship, think tank research, textbooks, campus activities, the media, press relations, philanthropy, corporate decisions, political lobbying, lawsuits, feature movies, toys, computer games, and much else.
+Fighting Islamism comprises two components.
+The first is to widen the "war on terror" from violent extremists to non-violent extremists.
+The battle must involve scholarship, think tank research, textbooks, campus activities, the media, press relations, philanthropy, corporate decisions, political lobbying, lawsuits, feature movies, satire and much else.

 The second is to identify and encourage the work of truly moderate Muslims who, working with non-Muslims, can help reduce the power of the Islamists.
-Moderate Muslims have several key roles: fighting the application of Islamic law (as in Ontario), engaging in undercover work (for example, the work of journalist Mazher Mahmood), gathering materials (such as those used in the Freedom House report on mosque literature), exposing Islamist writings (such as the work of Zuhdi Jasser), strengthening anti-Islamist efforts (for example, Ahmed Subhy Mansour's criticisms of the Islamic Society of Boston).
-Ultimately, anti-Islamist Muslims have the burden of coming up with a modern, moderate, and good-neighborly vision of Islam.
+Moderate Muslims have several key roles: fighting the application of Islamic law, engaging in undercover work (for example, the work of the documentary series Undercover Mosque), gathering materials (such as those used in the Freedom House report on mosque literature), exposing Islamist writings (such as the work of Zuhdi Jasser), strengthening anti-Islamist efforts (for example, Ahmed Subhy Mansour's criticisms of the Islamic Society of Boston).
+Ultimately, anti-Islamist Muslims have the burden of promoting a modern, moderate, and good-neighborly vision of Islam.
 It is vital we support them in this endeavor.

 The creative thinking in this more subtle war must be initiated outside the government.
-Due to the demands of political correctness, state authorities find it difficult to do and say what is needed.
-Governments have a record of poor judgment and of treating Islamists as representative of ordinary Muslims.
-The FBI, in particular, has a dismal record and law enforcement has not been immune to infiltration by Islamists.
+The authorities find it difficult to do and say what is needed.
+Governments has a record of poor judgment and of treating Islamists as representative of ordinary Muslims.
+The FBI, in particular, has a dismal record -- law enforcement has not been immune to infiltration by Islamists.
 Even when it does the right thing, such as funding moderate Islamic institutions, government's hands are often tied.

-Islamist Watch (IW) exists to educate the government, media, religious institutions, the academy, and the business world about lawful Islamism.
-It focuses on the political, educational, cultural, and legal activities of Islamists in the United States and (to a lesser degree) in other historically non-Muslim countries, especially Western Europe, Canada, and Australia.
+Islamist Watch (IW) exists to educate the government, media, religious institutions, academia, and the business world about lawful Islamism.
+It focuses on the political, educational, cultural, and legal activities of Islamists in the United States, Western Europe, Canada, and Australia.

 Islamist Watch Activities

-Islamist Watch engages in a three-fold effort of research, advocacy, and activism.
+Islamist Watch engages in a three-fold strategy of research, advocacy, and activism.

 Solid research is the basis for all we do.
-This entails monitoring lawful Islamists via the Internet and periodicals, building databases of information to assist our allies, cultivating a range of sources, pursuing investigations, and perhaps engaging in undercover work.
+This entails monitoring lawful Islamists via the Internet and periodicals, building databases of information to assist our allies, cultivating a range of sources, pursuing investigations, and sometimes engaging in undercover work.

-IW alerts the public of our results in various formats – articles in newspapers, Internet sites (including Islamist Watch's own), Congressional testimony, and perhaps books and documentary movies.
-Particularly dramatic findings will be conveyed via radio and television.
+IW alerts the public of our results in various formats – articles in newspapers, Internet sites (including Islamist Watch's own), Congressional testimony, social media postings, radio and television.

-The IW staff meets privately with government officials, editors, producers, academics, and others to explain the real nature of such Islamist organizations as the Council on American-Islamic Relations and the Islamic Society of North America in an effort to prevent any steps that enhance the standing of Islamists.
-In addition, IW staff identifies genuinely moderate Muslims and explains the need to work with them.
+The IW staff meets privately with government officials, law enforcement, editors, producers, academics, and others to explain the real nature of non-violent extremist organizations in an effort to prevent any steps that enhance the standing of Islamists.
+In addition, IW staff work with and advocate for genuinely moderate Muslims.